Kakothers/Kakothers/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me ...
 - 😄 Pronouns: Where/who
-- ⚡ Fun fact: I am invisable, I was born visible, however later on I turned trans... parent.
+- ⚡ Fun fact: I am invisible, I was born visible, however later on I turned trans... parent.

 <!---
 Kakothers/Kakothers is a name special to me. repository because its `README.md` (this file) appears on your GitHub profile.